BORDER to BOSTON TRAIL; NORTHERN SECTION:

 Boxford Rail Trail:

-This section is mostly undeveloped and is currently in the design phase as of 2023.
+This section is mostly undeveloped and is currently in the design phase.

 Georgetown Rail Trail: